-What Why How Know LGBT2Q+ rights.
-Knowing and understanding LGBT2Q+ rights in and beyond school is the first step towards enacting those rights.
+What Why How Know 2S/LGBTQIA+ rights Knowing and understanding 2S/LGBTQIA+ rights in and beyond school is the first step towards enacting those rights.
 Sharing human rights information with community members may help others understand their rights and responsibilities.
 Understand federal and provincial/territorial human rights, education acts, education policies and/or guidelines.
-Refer to the "Federal and Provincial/Territorial LGBT2Q+ Rights and Protections" page of this document.
-Look for GSAs within your school district or province/territory.
+Look for GSAs within your school district or province/ territory.
 Various GSAs may experience similar challenges.
 Having and drawing on a local network may help with trouble shooting.
 Reach out to other schools with GSAs, and/or consult with local pride organizations or online GSA networks.
 Know your justification for starting a GSA.
 Educational stakeholders may have questions about the purpose and activities of a GSA.
 Prepare a simple response that describes the club's purpose (e.g., socializing, support, education, and/or advocacy).
 Emphasize student handbook and school-specific policies.
-Administrators may attempt to delay the start of a GSA (e.g., ask you to complete and submit forms other clubs do not have to; delay responses to written requests and submissions, etc.).
+Administrators may attempt to stifle the start of a GSA (e.g., ask you to complete and submit forms other clubs do not have to or delay responses to written requests and submissions, etc.).
 Prepare all paperwork necessary for student clubs.
 Keep copies of all paperwork, and a record of who you have submitted these documents to and when you did so.
-Meet with the principal and/or relevant administrators.
-Administrative support can make this process smoother and allow school leadership teams to learn and participate.
+Meet with the principal and/or relevant administrators Administrative support can make this process smoother and allow school leadership teams to learn and participate.
 Hold an in-person or virtual meeting with relevant administrators to communicate your plan and answer any reasonable questions.
 If they are hesitant, refer administrators to relevant legislation and similar initiatives.
 Be prepared to move up the educational ladder if necessary.
-Look for additional support staff and/or student leaders.
-Developing and/or running a GSA without assistance may involve a lot of time and emotional energy.
+Look for additional support staff and/or student leaders Developing and/or running a GSA without assistance may involve a lot of time and emotional energy.
 Delegate appropriate responsibilities to additional support staff and/or student leaders.
-Review parent(s)/guardian(s) /caregiver(s) consent policies.
-Some GSA members may not be out at home or school.
-Revealing that a student is involved in a GSA may jeopardize their emotional/physical safety and/or relationships.
-Plan GSAs activities according to student club consent guidelines so that students are not required to disclose their participation in a GSA.
+Review parent(s)/ guardian(s)/ caregivers(s) consent policies Some GSA members may not be out at home or school.
+Revealing that a student is involved in a GSA may jeopardize their emotional/physical safety/ and/or relationships.
+Plan GSAs activities according to student club consent guidelines so that students are not required to disclose their participation in a GSA if it is unsafe to do so.